Sambit-Biswas/MachineHack_Unit_Price_Prediction/README.md

 #The great Indian Hackathon

-The problem is sloved by clearing the data, exploratory data analysis , making full pipeline of numerical and categorical features transformation and then predicting the Unit Price using modified decision tree regressor.
+The problem is sloved by clearing the data, exploratory data analysis , making full pipeline of numerical and categorical features transformation and then predicting the Unit Price using hypertuned decision tree regressor.